Mastermind with a Linear Number of Queries: Introduction

 \subsection{Our results}

 Our contribution lies in resolving the black-peg Mastermind game for $k = n$ where we have as many possible colors as positions.

-\begin{restatable}{theorem}{main} For $n$ colors and $n$ positions we can solve black-peg Mastermind with $\OO(n)$ many queries and in polynomial time with high probability. \end{restatable}
+\begin{restatable}{theorem}{main} There exists a randomized algorithm that solves black-peg Mastermind with $n$ colors and $n$ positions with high probability using $\OO(n)$ queries.
+Moreover, the runtime of the algorithm is polynomial in $n$. \end{restatable}

-The above result is best possible up to a constant factor as the natural entropy lower bound shows.
+The above result is best possible up to a constant factor.
+This can be seen by observing that there are at most $n+1$ possible answers to any query.
+Hence codebreaker gains at most $\log_2(n+1)$ bits of information from a query.
+As $\log_2(n^n)=n\log_2 n$ bits are required to uniquely determine the codeword, any strategy needs at least $\Omega(n)$ queries.
 Moreover, if we additionally assume that the codeword can only be a permutation of the colors, that is each color must appear exactly once, then we can solve it deterministically with $\OO(n)$ queries.

 Combining our results with earlier results by Doerr, Doerr, Sp\"ohel, and Thomas we are able to resolve the randomized query complexity of Mastermind in the full parameter range, thus finally resolving this problem after almost 40 years.
-Recall that the randomized query complexity is the minimum (over all strategies) maximum (over all codewords) expected number of queries needed to win the game.
+We define the randomized query complexity as the minimum (over all strategies) maximum (over all codewords) expected number of queries needed to win the game.

 \begin{restatable}{theorem}{general} For $k$ colors and $n$ positions, the randomized query complexity of Mastermind is